-Changes of benefit terms:

-- A new benefit tier was added for members joining the System on and after July 1, 2009. - A one-time 3% payment was granted to certain retirees and beneficiaries effective July 2016. - A one-time 3% payment was granted to certain retirees and beneficiaries effective July 2017.
+Changes of benefit terms: A new benefit tier was added for members joining the System on and after July 1, 2009.
+A one-time 3% payment was granted to certain retirees and beneficiaries effective July 2016, and a one-time 3% payment was granted to certain retirees and beneficiaries effective July 2017.
+Two one-time 2% payments were granted to certain retirees and beneficiaries effective July 2018 and January 2019.
+Two one-time 3% payments were granted to certain retirees and beneficiaries effective July 2018 and January 2019.
+Two one-time 3% payments were granted to certain retirees and beneficiaries effective July 2019 and January 2020.